archway-network/arch3.rs/packages/proto/README.md

 Rust build of Archway's ProtoBuf definitions.

 This package can be used both in CosmWasm smart contracts and gRPC clients.
-It is based on the [`cosmos-sdk-proto v0.18.0`](https://github.com/cosmos/cosmos-rust) crate to provide the Cosmos SDK `v0.45.x` messages, and follows the same features definitions, with the `tonic` gRPC clients enabled by default.
+It is based on the [`cosmos-sdk-proto v0.18.0`](https://github.com/cosmos/cosmos-rust) crate to provide the Cosmos SDK `v0.45.x` messages and follows the same feature definitions, with the `tonic` gRPC clients enabled by default.

 ## Usage